 Playa Grande

 Along with having some of the best surfing in Costa Rica, it’s also been an important part of Marino Las Baulas National Park since 1990.
-Even more important than being one of the best places to surf in Costa Rica, Playa Grande is also instrumental in the conservation and nesting of leatherback turtles.
+Even more important than being one of the best spots to surf in Costa Rica, Playa Grande is also instrumental in the conservation and nesting of leatherback turtles.
 You’ll have to be cautious – the area is very well protected! – but if you get a chance to see the turtles, it’s an opportunity worth taking advantage of.

 Playa Guiones

-This 7-km (4 miles) long beach is great for all skill levels and has beach breaks all up and down the beach.
+This 7-km (4 miles) long sandy beach is great for all skill levels and has beach breaks all up and down the beach.

 Surfing aside, the beach is beautiful, looking more like it’s made of sugar than sand.
 A few hundred metres of the beach also got awarded a Blue Flag for being eco-friendly, pristine, and well-maintained.
-Playa Guiones is a beach you can visit guiltlessly.
+Guiones Beach is a beach you can visit guiltlessly.
 Even once you’re all surfed out for the day, its reasonably low level of traffic means it’s great for just relaxing and winding down.

 Playa Santa Teresa